lennartcl/shellsync/README.md

 Shell scripting for Node.js.

-* Easy: write shell scripts using synchronous code.
+* Pragmatic: automate tasks using synchronous code and with familiar commands from the command line.
 * Powerful: use JavaScript or TypeScript functions, modules, and libraries.
 * Safe: use variables in shell scripts with safe, automatic escaping.
-* Robust: test your code with mocks and standard testing frameworks like Mocha or Jest.
+* Robust: test your code with support for mocking and standard testing frameworks such as Mocha or Jest.

 ## Basics